gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 [Dejavu](https://opensource.appbase.io/dejavu/) is a Web-based UI for Elasticsearch to import, browse and edit data with rich filters & query views.

-In a browser window navigate to <http://nosqlplatform:1358/> and you should directly arrive on the home screen as shown below.
+In a browser window, navigate to <http://dataplatform:28125/> and you should directly arrive on the home screen as shown below.

-Enter `http://nosqlplatform:9200` into the URL field
+Enter `http://dataplatform:9200` into the URL field and `*` into the `Appname` field and then click **Connect**.

+You will get an error, because there is not yet an index available.

 ![Alt Image Text](./images/dejavu.png "Dejavu Home Screen")

+But this proves that the connection to Elasticsearch worked and later, after creating the index, the connect will just work fine.

 #### Apache Zeppelin

 Another universal "data" tool is [Apache Zeppelin](http://zeppelin.apache.org).
-In a browser window navigate to <http://nosqlplatform:38001/> and you should directly arrive on the home screen as shown below.
+In a browser window, navigate to <http://dataplatform:28080/> and you should directly arrive on the home screen as shown below.

 ![Alt Image Text](./images/apache-zeppelin.png "Apache Zeppelin")

-Apache Zeppelin uses a so called "Notebook" based model that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.
+Apache Zeppelin uses a so called "Notebook" based model that enables data-driven, Interactive data analytics and collaborative documents with SQL, Scala and more.

 Zeppelin uses the concept of interpreters.
 Each Interpreter has the capability to "talk" to a given data systems.
 When creating a Notebook, you can specify the "default" interpreter to use, all other interpreters can be used as well, but then the directive `%<interpreter-name>`has to be used in each cell.

-Zepplin has an Elasticsearch interpreter, which we will use here.
+Zeppelin has an Elasticsearch interpreter, which we will use here.
 But before we can use it, it has to be configured.
 Click on **anonymous** drop-down and select **Interpreter**.

 Navigate to the **Elasticsearch** Interpreter either by searching for it or scrolling down to reach it.
 Click on **edit** and change the **elasticsearch.host** property to `elasticsearch-1`, which is the service name of our Elasticsearch node in the docker-compose configuration.

 ![Alt Image Text](./images/apache-zeppelin-interpreter-elasticsearch.png "Apache Zeppelin Elasticsearch Interpreter")